lauralwd/azolla_phd_thesis/source/11_chapter_1_general-introduction.md

 #### H framework
 1. Why you are so motivated to study a symbiosis
 2. In particular Azolla
-3. You personal development in this field using bioinformatic approaches
+3. Your personal development in this field using bioinformatic approaches
 4. One key development during the short time of your activity: How to document reproducibility in bio informatic studies

 #### extra ideas: